MatoPlus/youtube-dl-script/README.md

 - download folder set up as ~/storage/shared/Youtube

 # Usage
-Place script in the folder at ~/bin
+1. Place script in the folder at ~/bin
+2. Go to any youtube video, press share with Termux